A Close Look at Robert W. Bradford and His

 The Capital University of Integrative Medicine (CUIM), a nonaccredited school headquartered in Washington, D.C., was founded by Robert Bradford and three others.
 Its offerings included "Doctor of Integrated Medicine" and "Master of Integrated Health Science" programs.
 It was registered in the District of Columbia in 1995.
 Its first graduating class (December 1998) included 7 medical doctors, 5 dentists, 4 physical therapists, 4 naturopaths, and 7 others .
 Bradford served as "Professor of Medicine/Chairman, Dept. of Oxidology, Microbiology and Microscopy."
 In December 2000, CUIM awarded an honorary "doctor of humanities degree" to U.S. Representative Dan Burton (R-IN), quackery's best friend in Congress.
 CUIM officially closed its operations as of June 30, 2006 but it appears to have stopped functioning in 2003.

 Questionable Membership Statistics

 In 1976, CFCCT memberships cost $15 (regular), $100 (sustaining), $500 (associate) and $1,000 (life), which included The Choice.
-The membership is said to have peaked at about 40,000 members with 520 chapters nationwide .
+The membership was said to have peaked at about 40,000 members with 520 chapters nationwide .
 In 1989, Culbert stated that the CFCCT had entered a "quiescent phase" in the early 1980s and "diminished in force . . . to a palace guard of a few dozen committees and about 5,000 members."
 However, CFCM did not appear to be functioning as a formal organization.
 For many years, subscribers to The Choice were automatically designated as members of the Committee .
 Although Culbert held the title of chairman of the board, his main activity appeared to have been as editor of The Choice.

 The CFCCT's tax returns filed with the California Registry of Charitable Trusts reported the following gross income: 1976-$119,352, 1977-$155,916, 1978-$152,786, 1979-$75,857, 1980-$36,429, 1981-$19,019, and 1982-$11,148.
 (The group's fiscal year ran from March 1 through the end of February.)
 None of these returns contain an entry for membership dues.
 The return for fiscal 1982 listed contributions of $1,014 and gross sales of $10,134 .